jakobwarnhjelm/webapp-to-winservice/README.md

 # webapp-to-winservice
 The repository accompanies the book https://www.jakobwarnhjelm.com/webapp-to-winservice

 In-depth documentation is available in the book.
-This text mainly concerns how to buiild the project.
+This text mainly concerns how to build the project.

 ## What is this project?
 A template project to deploy a Node.js-app with a React frontend as a Windows service.

 But why?
-One motivation is enterprise IT environemnts where there might be only Windows server available, and on-prem being the only option due to security rules.
+One motivation is enterprise IT environments where there might be only Windows server available, and on-premise being the only option due to security rules.

 ## Get your build environment ready (tested on Windows Server 2019)